THE-HOLY-HIGH-IMPERIAL-HOUSE-OF-DWD-ETH/demo-repository/README.md

 ============================================================
 This DEMO installation mirrors the ROOT placement of the
 SOVERAIN–IMPERI Suite.
-It is authoritative; it is a synchronized reference.
+It is not authoritative; it is a synchronized reference.

 ============================================================
 III.
 DEMO TERMINUS SEAL